-9.7.5 Data integration
+9.7.6 Data integration

 Results will be presented separately for each database/country and pooled across countries.
 Meta-analysis will be conducted using standard methods: heterogeneity will be assessed and visualizations such as forest plots be provided.
-Because of the expected variation in effect estimates of data-sources, we recommend random effect models.
+Because of the expected variation in effect estimates of data-sources, we recommend random effect models.41 the conduct of the study.
+These procedures will include internal quality audits, rules for secure and confidential data storage, methods to maintain and archive project documents, qualitycontrol procedures for programming, and standards for writing analysis plans.
+Routine procedures will include checking electronic files, maintaining security and data confidentiality, following analysis plans, and performing quality-control checks of all programs.
+Each partner should maintain any patient-identifying information securely on site according to internal standard operating procedures or guidance documents.